Construction Accidents in NYC

 The most recent construction deaths in NYC all fell under the category of ‘Struck by Object’, the second highest cause of worker construction fatalities- so what could be contributing the continuation of construction fatalities?

-Why Construction Fatalities Keep Happening
+Why Do Construction Fatalities Repeatedly Occur?

-- Increase in construction jobs and rushed deadlines
+• Increase in construction jobs and rushed deadlines

-- Privately owned worksites (non-union)
+• Privately owned worksites (non-union)

-- Low fines for construction violations
+• Low fines for construction violations

-- Fraudulent trainings that leave workers unprepared for dangers
+• Fraudulent trainings that leave workers unprepared for dangers

-- Underfunded enforcement agencies unable to visit all worksites at risk of injuries
+• Underfunded enforcement agencies unable to visit all worksites at risk of injuries

 These factors can severely affect the safety of a worksite, oftentimes allowing for unsafe practices to continue long enough to result in injuries and fatalities.
 Several laws have been in place in NYC for decades to protect workers from serious and fatal injuries, and new legislation continue to roll out.
 Yet, some employers continue to neglect their responsibility to supervise all aspects of the job site, keeping safety at a top priority above all else when it comes their workers.

-- Fall Protection: Factors involved in falls include unstable working surfaces, failure properly use protective equipment, human error.
+• Fall Protection: Factors involved in falls include unstable working surfaces, failure properly use protective equipment, human error.

-- Hazard Communication: Failure to recognize or acknowledge to hazards of working with chemicals that lead to burns, respiratory problems, fires and explosions.
+• Hazard Communication: Failure to recognize or acknowledge to hazards of working with chemicals that lead to burns, respiratory problems, fires, and explosions.

-- Scaffolding: Accidents most often occur when scaffolds are not used or built properly and items are improperly secured
+• Scaffolding: Accidents most often occur when scaffolds are not used or built properly, and items are improperly secured

-- Respiratory Protection: Neglecting to use safety equipment or proper safety equipment to avoid respiratory exposure can lead to serious and fatal conditions.
+• Respiratory Protection: Neglecting to use safety equipment or proper safety equipment to avoid respiratory exposure can lead to serious and fatal conditions.

-- Control of Hazardous Energy: Not using proper lockout/tagout procedures can lead to horrible accidents when it comes to controlling machines run on electrical, mechanical, hydraulic, pneumatic, chemical, thermal, or other sources.
+• Control of Hazardous Energy: Not using proper lockout/tagout procedures can lead to horrible accidents when it comes to controlling machines run on electrical, mechanical, hydraulic, pneumatic, chemical, thermal, or other sources.

-- Ladders: Using incorrect or unstable ladders for the job and overloading ladders are common causes for injuries.
+• Ladders: Using incorrect or unstable ladders for the job and overloading ladders are common causes for injuries.

-- Powered Industrial Trucks: Forklift collisions and turnovers are common reasons for fatalities on these machines.
+• Powered Industrial Trucks: Forklift collisions and turnovers are common reasons for fatalities on these machines.

-- Machinery and Machine Guarding: Amputations, serious lacerations and fatalities can occur when machines are used improperly or without safety guards.
+• Machinery and Machine Guarding: Amputations, serious lacerations and fatalities can occur when machines are used improperly or without safety guards.

-- Fall Protection (training requirements): Not training employees on how to prevent falls can cause unnecessary accidents.
+• Fall Protection (training requirements): Not training employees on how to prevent falls can cause unnecessary accidents.

-- Electrical (wiring methods, components and equipment): Using damaged materials, bypassing protective systems and not grounded electrical tools are dangerous practice that can cause accidents.
+• Electrical (wiring methods, components and equipment): Using damaged materials, bypassing protective systems and not grounded electrical tools are dangerous practice that can cause accidents.

 As a construction employee you have a right to a safe worksite.
 Knowing the federal and state safety requirements for your construction site could be extremely beneficial to your health and safety, and could even prevent the possibility of fatal injuries to others in the future.

 Construction workers in New York City have significant protections against negligent employers but they only help if you know your rights.
 If you or a loved one has sustained a serious construction injury due to negligence of an employer, our winning team is here to fight for you.
 For over 50 years, Pazer, Epstein, Jaffe & Fein, P.C. has aggressively represented those whose lives have been overturned by injuries due to negligence.
-Contact us for a free case evaluation today to review your case and see what options are available in seeking justice for your unnecessary injuries.